A Detailed Breakdown Of Nonprofit Accounting Basics

 On the other hand, because of its simplicity, there is a margin for error when it comes to budgeting properly.
 The cash method tracks limited information and cannot report non-monetary income like in-kind donations.
 It also fails to foresee potential problems because it is only focused on what cash you have now.

 A little more complex than the cash method, accrual accounting focuses on when revenue was actually earned and when expenses were actually incurred.

 For example, let’s say you get a donation pledge in May but don’t receive the payment until June.
 Under the accrual method, you would record the revenue in May when the pledge was made, not when the money arrived in your account.

 Pro Tip: The accrual method is used as a standard in the GAAP.
 If your state is required to be 100% compliant with the GAAP, then you must use the accrual method as your accounting standard.

-However, the accrual system is more complex and requires two-entries per transaction and adjustment if a payment doesn’t come through as planned.
-It is also more time consuming and requires a bit more expertise of excel and accounting principles in general.
+However, the accrual system is more complex and requires two entries per transaction and adjustment if a payment doesn’t come through as planned.
+It is also more time-consuming and requires a bit more expertise in excel and accounting principles in general.

 Which To Choose

 The cash method is best used for small nonprofit organizations with very few staff and reduced plans for expansion.
 If you have a simple setup or are just getting started, this is the way to go!
 Before using this method, be sure to check your state regulations because some states require the accrual method to be used.